perxhealth/aws-ecs-task-action/README.md

     Location on disk from where the task definition file can be read.
 This is the task definition which is then registered with ECS.

+5. `launch_type`

+    Define whether your task should launch in to EC2, FARGATE or EXTERNAL

 ### Outputs